Jared Goff Player Prop Bets for NFL Week 6 | Detroit vs. Cincinnati 10/17/2021

 Jared Goff Player Prop Bets for NFL Week 6 - Detroit vs. Cincinnati

-There will be player prop bets available for Jared Goff ahead of Sunday's NFL action at 1:00 PM ET live on FOX.
-Goff's Detroit Lions (0-5) and the Cincinnati Bengals (3-2) meet in Week 6 at Ford Field.
+Jared Goff has player prop betting options available from bookmakers before his next NFL game on Sunday at 1:00 PM ET airing on FOX.
+Goff's Detroit Lions (0-5) and the Cincinnati Bengals (3-2) face off in a Week 6 matchup from Ford Field in Detroit, Michigan.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.